cloudfoundry-attic/vcap/README.md

 #### step 9: *Optional, mac users only*, create a local ssh tunnel

-From your vm, run `ifconfig` and note eth0, let's say it's: 192.168.252.130 go to your mac terminal window and create a local port 80 tunnel.
+From your VM, run `ifconfig` and note your eth0 IP address, which will look something like: `192.168.252.130`

+Now go to your mac terminal window and verify that you can connect with SSH:

+    ssh <your VM user>@<VM IP address>

+If this works, create a local port 80 tunnel:

+    sudo ssh -L <local-port>:<VM IP address>:80 <your VM user>@<VM IP address> -N

+If you are not already running a local web server, use port 80 as your local port, otherwise you may want to use 8080 or another common http port.

-Once you do this, from both your mac, and from within the vm, `api.vcap.me` and `*.vcap.me` map to localhost which maps to your running cloudfoundry instance
+Once you do this, from both your mac, and from within the vm, `api.vcap.me` and `*.vcap.me` will map to localhost which will map to your running Cloud Foundry instance.

-    sudo ssh -L 80:192.168.252.130:80 mhl@192.168.252.130 -N

 Trying your setup
 -----------------